Login or Register to make a submission.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission is compliant with the IJDL Policy on Generative Artificial Intelligence (GenAI) and Large Language Models (LLMs)-Based Tools (see below).
+• The submission is compliant with the IJDL Policy on Generative Artificial Intelligence (GenAI) and Large Language Models (LLMs)-Based Tools (see the Author Guidelines section on the Submissions page for the full policy).

 • The submission has not been previously published, nor is it being considered by another journal for consideration (or an explanation has been provided in Comments to the Editor).

 • The submission file is in Microsoft Word or similar format.
-A template, provided here in Microsoft Word 2007 format, should be used to submit your manuscript for review.
-Styles and formatting suggestions are provided, but the document will be formatted by the assistant editor prior to publication if accepted.
-Authors' names and affiliations, as well as any reference to authors'names throughout the manuscript, need to be removed, to ensure an anonymous review process.
-When proposing the publication of a multimedia article, submissions are reviewed in storyboard form in Microsoft Word.
+Templates for Design Cases and Short-Form (Quick Hit Design Cases) in Microsoft Word 2007 format, should be used to submit your manuscript for review and they are found here Styles and formatting suggestions are provided, but the document will be formatted by the assistant editor prior to publication if accepted.
+Authors' names and affiliations, as well as any references to authors' names throughout the manuscript, need to be removed to ensure an anonymous review process.
+When proposing the publication of a multimedia article, submissions are reviewed through a storyboard form in a Microsoft Word document.
 This allows reviewers to comment directly to the author about possible revisions and improvements to the design case.
-An example of a storyboard submission is available here.

 • Where available, URLs or DOI markers for the references have been provided.